dojo/dojo.io/site/source/tutorials/1010_containers_and_injecting_state/index.md

 {% task 'Create `Containers` that will allow state to be injected into widgets' %}

-On their own, `Injectors` are not able to help us very much because widgets expect state to be pushed into them (via their properties), but state must be pulled from an `Injector`. `Containers` are designed to coordinate the injection - they pull state from injectors and push it into widgets.
+On their own, `Injectors` are not able to help us very much because widgets expect state to be passed to them via properties.
+Therefore an `injector` must be connected to interested widgets in order for their state to be mapped to `properties` that widgets can consume, this is done using a `Container`. `Containers` are designed to coordinate the injection - they connect injectors to widgets and return `properties` from the `injectors` state which gets passed to the connected widgets.

-Normally, a separate `Container` is created for each widget that needs to have state injected.
+Normally, a separate `Container` is created for each widget that needs to have `properties` injected.
 In the demo application, we have two widgets that rely on application state - `WorkerContainer` and `WorkerForm`.
 Let's start with the `WorkerContainer`. `Containers` are given the same name as the widget that they contain with the suffix `Container` appended.
 To keep things organized, they are also stored in a different sub-package - `containers`.

 {% instruction 'Add the following imports to the `WorkerContainerContainer` in the `containers` sub-package' %}